Marine Strategy Framework Directive: Descriptors

 The 11 qualitative descriptors of the MSFD are listed in the third part of the Directive in Annex I and describe the desired state of the environment.
 The descriptors address the main characteristics, impacts and pressures in marine ecosystems.
 They can either refer to a state, such as D1 Biodiversity, or a pressure, such as D8 Environmental contaminants.
 The MSFD included more novel descriptors in the Directive such as D10 Marine Litter and D11 Introduction of energy, including noise, to encompass new and emerging pressures, which are not explicitly addressed by other policies.
 For instance, D3 Commercial Fish and Shellfish and D5 Eutrophication were already steered by the Common Fisheries Policy and the Water Framework Directive, respectively.
-By encompassing new pressures such as marine litter, including microplastics in D10, the EU has been a global frontrunner in that this is the first instance that microplastics in the marine environment have been included in a legislative act.
+By encompassing new pressures such as underwater noise in D11 and marine litter, including microplastics in D10, the EU has been a global frontrunner: The MSFD formally defines underwater noise as a pollutant and represents the first instance that microplastics in the marine environment have been included in a legislative act.

 Main Actors and Stakeholders

 The main actors in the MSFD are the policy-making entities in the governments of the national Member States, as they are the ones responsible for developing marine strategies as well as achieving and maintaining GES.
 The Regional Seas Conventions do, however, also play a major role in coordinating these strategies.
 Besides, EU institutions are also central actors.
 These include the European Commission that play a role in guidance, oversight, and coordination, as it is responsible for the analysis of submitted Member State assessments, which are evaluated for their adequacy, completeness and coherence.
 Other relevant EU institutions include the European Environment Agency that stores and makes available monitoring reports.
 The MSFD Common Implementation Strategy also coordinates the policy implementation and guides, supervises, and evaluates the process.

-As regards to stakeholders, different public, private and third sector organisations who have a vested interest in marine waters are worthy of mention.
+As regards stakeholders, different public, private and third sector organisations who have a vested interest in marine waters are worthy of mention.
 Survey results have found that environmental NGOs have a significantly higher preference for being involved in decision-making processes to achieve GES as compared to other private stakeholders.
 Private energy firms have been active in consultation processes and have participated in some working groups, and the dredging and renewable energy industries have also sought influence along with the tourism industry with a link to marine waters.
 Some scholars argue, however, that the MSFD lacks coherency and detail with respect to stakeholder involvement, and that it can be difficult for policymakers to identify when and how to engage stakeholders in the implementation of the MSFD.